- 5 tablespoons of olive oil

 When looking through old cookbooks, I steer away from canned soups because after trying homemade sauces, I just can’t go back.
 It is easy to replace pre-made soups when you learn how to make the gravy or sauce base from roux (pronounced “rue”) for pot pies and other casseroles.
 After that, you just season how you like.

 Chicken and turkey pot pies can be made from leftovers or fresh.
 First let’s start with fresh.

 Place olive oil into a medium large saucepan.
 When it is hot, add chicken or turkey.
 If using chicken, dark meat will be the most flavorful.

 Allow chicken to cook completely, flipping when needed.
 Set aside on a plate while you start the sauce.

 Add a half of a chopped yellow onion to oil and cook until somewhat clear in color.

 *For pre-cooked leftover poultry, just melt 5 tablespoons of butter in saucepan and continue with same recipe below.

 Have a whisk ready and sprinkle in flour while whisking continually.
 Roux will possibly get a little crumbly looking.
 This is okay.

 Keep stirring until roux is browned.
 First reason is that you are cooking out some of the flour taste.
 Second reason is that you’re looking for a nice color for your sauce.

-Next, pour & whisk in milk and chicken broth.
+Next, pour & whisk in chicken broth.
 Allow to simmer for a while longer.
 There’s your sauce!
 Yay!
 You did it!
 You will never have to buy another can of cream soup ever again – unless you want to, that is.
 I won’t judge.